alexandergerber/courses-tsa/chapter2.md

 xp: 100
 ```

-The assumption of an linear trend is often unrealistic.
+The assumption of a linear trend is often unrealistic.
 To account for changes in the trend behaviour of a time series the trend can be estimated by an accordingly specified moving average filter.

 For a cycle with odd length (e.g. weekly data) we can use the filter
 $$\hat{m}_ t = \frac{1}{2q +1} \sum _{j = -q}^q y _{t-j}, \qquad t = q + 1, \ldots, T-q$$